datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.0.125 - 2020/12/29 =
+* Prevent Belboon affiliate ID from being entered before Adspace ID is entered.
+* Added a price.php file but not active yet.

 = 1.0.124 - 2020/12/28 =
 * Added support for new style of Belboon links.